hriewe/statsHelper/README.md

 # statsHelper
 An elementary program to help save time on my stats homework.

-My implementation of sorting, gettting the mean, median, and mode, of a list without using pythons statistics module.
+My implementation of common statistical algorithms implemented without the statistics module.
+Sorts the list, finds the mean, median, and mode as well as the variance and standard deviation.

 ## How to run